 Larry Coryell during the multi-performance documentary "Earthquake at Yoshi's-a Retrospective".
 Larry is playing through a 60W 1x15 Club Combo

 Club Amps have amazing detail; for electric guitar of all styles, acoustic guitar, and keyboards.
 Note in this picture from the San Jose Jazz Association Winterfest, that two artists from the Andre Thierry Zaydego Band chose to use Club Amplifiers; guitar and keyboard.
 The guitar amp is hard to see behind the washboard player.

 We appreciated this Myspace post from our good friend Lello D'Angelo from Milano, Italy.
 He's been a Club Amp owner for years.
 He play's his Club Head through a 2x12 cab with some seriously vintage Celestions.
 His rock and rockin blues are first rate.

 We build amps as our primary mission.
 We are boutique, not a factory.

 You could say our permanent

 web site is still under construction, but our priority is on building

 amps.
 In fact, this site is in re-design, but we've been saying that for very long time.
-It will change eventually.
-Because everything we make is to
+It may change eventually.
+Because most everything we make is to

 customer criteria the normal "shopping carts" of e-commerce don't work